alialaa123/RickAndMorty/README.md

 **Coordinator Pattern:** For navigation management.

 **Clean Architecture:** For separation of concerns and scalability, with centralized business logic in the `Domain Layer`.

+## # Instructions

+Clone the project using Https/SSL

+Open .XCProj file

+Run the application using Xcode built-in run command